MayCXC/derp/README.md

 # envy
 stackable and composable sh profiles

-`envy` is a script that enables the POSIX User Portability Utilities Shell to source multiple profiles, and share definitions between them. these constructs are useful for automation and resource sharing in both interactive and non-interactive environments.
+`envy` is a script that enables a POSIX User Portability Utilities Shell to source multiple profiles, and share definitions between them. these constructs are useful for automation and resource sharing in both interactive and non-interactive environments.

 ## Synopsis